-Executive Director, Brennan Center for Justice at NYU School of Law
+Director of the Democracy Program, Brennan Center for Justice at NYU School of Law

 EXECUTIVE SUMMARY

 The United States is more diverse than ever, but its state judges are not.
 While we recognize that citizens are entitled to a jury of their peers who will be drawn from a pool that reflects the surrounding community, Americans who enter the courtroom often face a predictable presence on the bench: a white male.
 This is the case despite increasing diversity within law school populations and within state bars across the country.